ShaunCurtis/Blazr.BaseComponents/readme.md

 ## BlazrBaseComponent

 All the components inherit from `BlazrBaseComponent`.
+Its the base class for the base components!

-`BlazrBaseComponent` is a standard class that implements the basic boiler plate code used by components.
+It's a standard class that implements the boiler plate code used by all components.
 It's abstract and doesn't implement `IComponent`.
+Inheriting classes implement `IComponent`, and can either set `SetParametersAsync` as `virtual`, or fix it.

 It replicates many of the same variables and properties of `ComponentBase`.